google/highwayhash/README.md

     char in[8] = {1};
     return SipHash(key2, in, 8);

-64, 128 or 256 bit HighwayHash for a specified CPU (AVX2, SSE41 or any):
+64, 128 or 256 bit HighwayHash for the CPU determined by compiler flags:

     #include "highwayhash/highwayhash.h"
     using namespace highwayhash;
     const HHKey key HH_ALIGNAS(32) = {1, 2, 3, 4};
     char in[8] = {1};
     HHResult64 result;  // or HHResult128 or HHResult256
-    HHState<TargetAVX2> state(key);  // or TargetSSE41 or TargetPortable, or
-    // HH_TARGET_PREFERRED to choose based on compiler flags.
+    HHStateT<HH_TARGET> state(key);
     HighwayHashT(&state, in, 8, &result);

-64, 128 or 256 bit HighwayHash for the *current* CPU:
+64, 128 or 256 bit HighwayHash for the CPU on which we're currently running:

     #include "highwayhash/highwayhash_target.h"
     #include "highwayhash/instruction_sets.h"